rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 </Listing>

-The `pub mod garden;` line tells the compiler to include the code it finds in *src/garden.rs*, which is:
+The `mod garden;` line tells the compiler to include the code it finds in *src/garden.rs*, which is:

 <Listing file-name="src/garden.rs">